patricktcoakley/ull/crates/ull65/README.md

 features that make it easy to customize the core for specific use cases:

 - **Pluggable buses**
-    - the `Bus` trait to controls how memory and peripherals respond to reads, writes, DMA, and clock ticks, allowing for swappable memory models (ROM, RAM, etc.) and custom peripheral implementations (PPU, APU, etc.) without rewriting the core.
+    - `ull65` leverages the [`ull::Bus`](../ull/README.md) abstraction, so memory maps and peripherals live in your bus implementation in a consistent API across all systems.
 - **Instruction-sets**
     - swap or patch opcode tables with the `InstructionSet` trait instead of duplicating the CPU core for each variant, making it easy to implement new CPU cores without much effort.